What is a Kids Healthy Portion Size?

 Portions should equal the size of the palm of the hand.
 A child's

-portion should equal the size of their
+portion should equal the size of

-palm not your palm!
+your palm!
 Your

 palm and your child's hand is very different so keep that in mind